pepperpow/smb2-door-randomizer/README.md

 - Does not patch levels completely so that they're all playable, and the method is rather simple
 - World 7 Level 2 will softlock, as it hasn't been patched for it!!!
 Deselect it in the Level Select menu

+Boss Hunter

+- Must select levels labeled with 'openworld'
+- Not fully tested, but should be stable enough to complete at boss numbers up to 5

 Known things to fix: